Lia-C/restyle-encoder/README.md

 `/content/test_out/out_5.jpg`

 Plus, the original will be saved out as `/content/test_out/out_orig.jpg`.
-A summary image of all 7 images, including the original on the far left, will also be saved out at `/content/test_out/out_results.jpg`.
+A summary image of all 7 images, including the original on the far right, will also be saved out at `/content/test_out/out_results.jpg`.

 ### 2) Usage for Face alignment script, which will save out a 256 x 256 face-aligned image.
 `python face_alignment.py --image_path /notebooks/images/steven_selfie.jpg`